rsailor/toggl-button/README.md

 2. Navigate to `chrome://extensions/` and enable "Developer Mode".
 3. Choose "Load unpacked extension..."
 4. Open the 'src' directory you just cloned and follow the prompts to install.
+5. Refresh Toggl and then Pivotal to see results.
+Toggl button shows up in story expanded view.

 ## Using the Button
 1. Log in to your [Toggl][1] account and keep yourself logged in (no need to keep the tab open).